qpamanda/ProjectGoLive/README.md

-# ProjectGoLive by Group 2
+# ProjectGoLive - by Group 2 of GoSchool Run 4

 #### **MEMBERS**
     - Ahmad Bahrudin